vdiaz1x/DJ-App/README.md

 - As a user, I should be able to add filters to music.
 - As a user, I should be able to change music with equalizers.
 - As a user, I should be able to manipulate music via interaction with virtual jog wheel
-- As a user, I should be able to log in and store a list of music that can be played back.
+- As a user, I should be able to log in, store filter settings, and store list of music for playback.

 ## App Components
 - Jog Wheel